Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for the story of Oklahoma Founding Father Charles Haskell, who had the rare poise, savvy, and head to navigate a rough-and-tumble Southern Plains territory into a vibrant 20th Century American state.
-This is the 78th episode of our original OKLAHOMA GOLD! radio program and podcast.
+Saddle up with John and KTOK/iHeartRadio star Gwin Faulconer-Lippert, ride the thundering Plains of old Oklahoma and Texas with our greatest horse soldiers, and meet “The West’s Two Greatest Warriors.”
+These are the 95th and 96th episodes of our original OKLAHOMA GOLD! radio program!
 Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.
-Thank you Atwoods Stores for making it possible!

 Atwoods Ranch & Home Logo